buckiasp000/My-Robots/README.md

 ## Modifying the code
 Much modification can be done in the "constants.py" file.
 You can modify the amount of generations and individuals as well as the gravity, power of the motors and other variables that could improve the morphology of the 3D creature.

-A youtube video of the evolution:
+A youtube video of the evolution:https://youtu.be/wDYjDOrQMZY

 Citations: r/ludobots reddit page and pyrosim.py and https://chart-studio.plotly.com/create/#/

+## Data
 <img width="491" alt="Seed 1" src="https://user-images.githubusercontent.com/58791683/222059934-978d7c3f-935f-49df-9f5c-5069c6ff720c.png">

 <img width="489" alt="Seed 2" src="https://user-images.githubusercontent.com/58791683/222059916-11499735-751b-4c88-9406-c63253187894.png">